markusfalk/git-workflow/README.md

 ## Prerequisites

 * It works under the assumption that the same source code will always produce the same compiled software
-* It also assumes that you want to release all of your stories and features once they are done
+* It also assumes that you want to release all of your stories and features once they are done.
+I have explained an [alternative approach](#alternative-approach) to this continous method.
 * This workflow is intended to be used with a centralized git workflow